nac bromelain and nattokinase

 How Do Nattokinase, Bromelain, and NAC Work Together?

-Nattokinase, Bromelain, and NAC each play a unique role in supporting the body’s response to inflammation, oxidative stress, and circulatory imbalances—factors that are increasingly being associated with Long COVID and residual spike protein activity.
+Nattokinase, Bromelain, and NAC each play distinct roles in supporting the body’s management of inflammation, oxidative stress, and circulatory health—areas of increasing interest in post-viral recovery and long-term wellness.

 Enhanced Anti-Inflammatory Activity